The ultimate vegan camping food guide with tips and recipes for your next plant-based adventure in the wild

 - Recipes for camping dinners

-1. Important considerations for picking the best vegan camping food
+6 things to consider when picking the best vegan camping food for your trip

-Ever heard the saying what you put in is what you get out?
-Well, the same applies to food.
-Nourish your body with wholesome healthy grub and you’ll be full of beans when it comes to exploring (figuratively and literally).
+What you put in is what you get out.
+Nourish your body with wholesome healthy grub and you’ll be full of energy through the day.
 Fill your body with crap and that’s exactly how you’ll feel.

-This is especially important as spending time in the outdoors often involves some form of physical exertion, so you need to be filling your body with a good mix of carbohydrates, protein, fats, vitamins and minerals.
-This will keep your meals balanced and you healthy and you’ll find more info on that further down!
+This is especially important as spending time in the outdoors often involves some form of physical exertion.
+Be sure to plan nutritional camping meals with a good mix of carbohydrates, protein, fats, vitamins and minerals.

-If you’re on a multi-day trip you’ll need to make sure you bring enough food.
-However, this becomes an issue when you’re having to lug all that food around.
 If you’re car camping or cycle touring this becomes less of an issue as you can load up your car or bike and bring extra provisions, just in case.
-If, on the other hand, you’re carrying all your food and gear with you on your back, you need to consider bringing enough, but not too much.
-A fine line!
+If, on the other hand, you’re carrying all your food and gear with you on your back, you need to get the balance just right.

-If you are planning a trip where weight is a concern, you might want to also check out our Vegan Backpacking Food Guide.
-You’ll recipes and ideas for lightweight, healthy and tasty foods for the trail.
+Planning a trip where weight is a concern?
+Check out our Vegan Backpacking Food Guide for lightweight recipes and ideas for the trail.